philzook58/philzook58.github.io/_posts/2025-08-26-compose_datalog.md

 date: 2025-08-26
 ---

-I spent sone time making Datalogs that translated into SQL. <https://www.philipzucker.com/tiny-sqlite-datalog/>
+I spent some time before making Datalogs that translated into SQL. <https://www.philipzucker.com/tiny-sqlite-datalog/>

 There are advantages.
 SQL engines are very well engineered and commonly available.
+SQLite and Duckdb are a pretty great one-two punch.

 A new twist on how to do this occurred to me that seems very clean compared to my previous methods.

-Basically, the relational algebra of SQL actually meshes with the datalog body _environments_ better then it meshes with the datalog relations themselves.
+Basically, the relational algebra style of SQL actually meshes with the datalog body _environments_ (sets of variables bindings) better then it meshes with the datalog relations themselves.

 As a cheeky bonus as the end, you can do seminaive by using the dual number <https://en.wikipedia.org/wiki/Dual_number> trick from forward mode automatic differentiation over these environment relations.

-# The environment as a relation
+# The Environment As a Relation

 The core bits of `SELECT-FROM_WHERE` SQL, select-project-join relational algebra expressions,  and datalog bodies are all expressing roughly the same thing: [conjunctive queries](https://en.wikipedia.org/wiki/Conjunctive_query).